The Hijab

 some of the early Jewish and Christian converts to Islam, as there is nothing

-in the Qur’an that denigrates women to a fraction of the level that the ahadith do.
-The
+in the Qur'an that denigrates women to a fraction of the level that the ahadith do.
+The practice of veiling initially started among the Syrian and Iranian elite to differentiate them from the commoners,

-then became a norm among the Jews and Arabs.
-There is a lot of well-researched
+and then became a norm among the Jews and Arabs.
+Besides the mode of dress, the arrogance was also preserved over

-material available on the Internet that reinforces my belief that the hijab
+on the Internet that reinforces my belief that the hijab is not mandated by the Qur'an or authentic

 For she had said unto the servant, What man is this that walketh in